CWE-CAPEC/CWE-Content-Development-Repository/README.md

 All CWE content submissions must adhere to the [CWE Terms of Use](https://cwe.mitre.org/about/termsofuse.html).

-# Pilot Program - September 12 to October 6, 2023
+# Pilot Program - September 12th - TBD

-- This pilot will remain open for all community members with a current CWE content suggestion (as of September 12) until October 6th.
+- This pilot will remain open for all community members with a current CWE content suggestion (as of September 12) until we are ready for a full release.
 If you are having issues accessing the repository, please reach out and we will get you access as soon as we can.
 - Each submission has been given its own GitHub issue where discussion around that submission should take place.
 Feel free to look through all issues with the label “External-Submission” and provide comments as you see fit.
   - Each issue will also have a link to the submission file within the repository.
 These files have more detailed process information and information about potential problems with the submission.
 - We are very interested in feedback, both good and bad.
 Please provide feedback by creating a new issue and choosing the template called “Feedback Template”.
 You may also reach out to cwe-submissions@mitre.org with any feedback as well.